 PSO Window Functions

 The PSO Window module lets you configure a range of position values called a window.
-Each window consists of a counter and two comparison values: a lower bound and an upper bound.
-The window counter tracks a single feedback source and changes in real time in response to the tracked feedback source.
-In the normal use case, the output of the PSO Window module is active when the window counter value is greater than or equal to the lower bound and also less than or equal to the upper bound.
-You can use the output of the PSO Window module for a variety of purposes, such as masking events from other modules.
+Each window includes a counter and two comparison values: a lower bound and an upper bound.
+The window counter tracks one feedback source and changes in real time to respond to the tracked feedback source.
+In most cases, the output of the PSO Window module is active when the window counter value is greater than or equal to the lower bound and also less than or equal to the upper bound.
+You can use the output of the PSO Window module to mask events from other modules.

-The PSO Window module allows you to configure and use two windows simultaneously.
-If a single window is desired, window 0 should be used.
-If two windows are desired, use both window 0 and window 1.
-When using two windows, the output of each window is combined to form a single PSO Window module output.
-In the normal use case, this means that the PSO Window module output will only be active when both individual window outputs are active (both window counters are within their respective window bounds).
+The PSO Window module lets you configure and use two windows at the same time.
+If you want only one window, use Window 0.
+If you want two windows, use Window 0 and Window 1.
+With two windows, the output of each window is combined into one PSO Window module output.
+This means that the PSO Window module output is active when each window output is active (both window counters are within their respective window bounds).

-In addition to a fixed window range, the PSO Window module also supports the use of the drive array to specify a sequence of window ranges (array mode).
-The module contains a variety of advanced features, such as allowing you to generate events when entering or exiting a window range.
+The PSO Window module also lets you use the drive array to specify a sequence of window ranges (array mode).
+The module has many advanced features, such as letting you generate events when entering or exiting a window range.

 Configuring the Window Inputs